Did you know…?

 Q: Can I purchase my casket somewhere else?

-A: Because casket stores have had such a dramatic impact on the funeral industry, funeral homes are doing everything possible to discredit casket stores and casket resellers while attempting to eliminate options for the consumer.
-However, the funeral industry is regulated.
-Therefore, funeral homes cannot directly eliminate the consumer’s rights to comparison shop.
+Because casket stores have had such a dramatic impact on the funeral industry, funeral homes are doing everything possible to discredit casket retailers in an attempt to eliminate options for consumers.
+However, the funeral industry is regulated to combat this.
+Therefore, funeral homes cannot directly eliminate the consumer’s rights to compare prices or purchase caskets elsewhere.

 Q: Can I move my loved one to a different funeral home?

-A: If one Funeral Home picks up the body and you decide to move to another one because the price is too high, you can.
-They can’t stop you or hold the body for ransom.
-That’s against the law, the same as kidnapping.
-They may try but it’s your money.
-If you sign a contract, you have 72 hours to cancel it; after all, you are under duress.
+A funeral home can’t stop you or hold the body for ransom – it’s against the law, the same as kidnapping.
+However, it’s important to note that you may be liable to pay for the services of the initial removal and for embalming if you authorized it.
+They may try, but it’s your money.
+If you sign a contract, you have 72 hours to cancel it; after all, you were under duress.

 Q: What does Central Florida Casket Store & Funeral Chapel do differently?

-A: Central Florida Casket Store & Funeral Chapel is part of a growing trend across America to comparison shop.
+A: Central Florida Casket Store & Funeral Chapel is part of a growing trend across America to make more financially informed decisions about funeral arrangements.
 We offer consumers the opportunity to make an important decision-making process as easy as possible by offering a selection of beautifully crafted caskets, monuments, markers, urns and flowers for every need and financial situation.

 Remember: “Pay your respects, not your life savings.”